 I have a little trick around younger children that are in a single bed and not having to bring the bed rail.
 Simply turn the single duvet on its top edge and tuck it in under the mattress on either side.
 That way you have created a secure sleeping environment for your little one and are limiting the chances of them falling out of the bed!

 Strange I know!
 But, you know that I love a good dark room for children to sleep in.
 Darkness supports melatonin production, the sleepy hormone, which helps us all get to sleep and stay asleep.
 I don’t think I have ever rented a house that has had a satisfactory blackout solution in bedrooms.
-For this reason I always ensure I have thought about how I can make the rooms darker.
-Suggestions include travel window blackout systems or simply creating your own via black bags and or tinfoil (always be careful when using homemade solutions in case build up of heat cracks a window!)
+For this reason, I always ensure I have thought about how I can make the rooms darker.
+Suggestions include travel window blackout systems or simply creating your own via black bags and or tinfoil (always be careful when using homemade solutions in case of a build-up of heat cracks a window!)

 If you have created a nice dark room then your little one is more likely to sleep well for you at night.